jamesandrewpohadi/SIA_app/README.md

 # SIA_app

+Current inventories issue is lack of insight on the amount of inventories that the warehouse will receive after flight as the consequence of damage or lost.
+As the result, staff often have to guess number of inventories to order from suppliers.
+Through this project, we aim to tackle this problem.

 ## Dashboard [[Demo]](https://www.youtube.com/watch?time_continue=43&v=bVgsyYXPHWE)
 Web dashboard to monitor the amount of inventories in SIA Stations Worldwide.
 Realtime inventories integration with Ventory.